codeigniter4/CodeIgniter4/user_guide_src/source/incoming/incomingrequest.rst

         :noindex:

         :param	mixed	$index: Value name
         :param  int     $filter: The type of filter to apply.
 A list of filters can be found `here <https://www.php.net/manual/en/filter.filters.php>`__.
         :param  int     $flags: Flags to apply.
 A list of flags can be found `here <https://www.php.net/manual/en/filter.filters.flags.php>`__.
-        :returns:	    $_SERVER item value if found, NULL if not
+        :returns:	    $_SERVER item value if found, null if not
         :rtype:	mixed

         This method is identical to the ``getPost()``, ``getGet()`` and ``getCookie()``